syncfusion-content/maui-docs/MAUI/DateTime-Range-Slider/getting-started.md

 3.Select the project location, type the project name and press enter.
 4.Then choose **Create project.

-## Step 2: Install the Syncfusion MAUI DateTime Range Slider NuGet Package
+## Step 2: Install the Syncfusion MAUI Sliders NuGet Package

 1.In **Solution Explorer**, right-click the project and choose **Manage NuGet Packages**.
 2.Search for [Syncfusion.Maui.Sliders](https://www.nuget.org/packages/Syncfusion.Maui.Sliders) and install the latest version.